vacadam/ElectronPowershellExecutor/readme.md

 - Static/predefined data
 - Dynamic input handling before the script runs
 - Dynamic input handling during script execution (Read-Host)
+- Output as an input for chained script

 ### Static/predefined data
 As mentioned earlier, these are the attributes from the json file defined for each script.